Noah Gragson: 2015–2018: Mason Mitchell Motorsports, Venturini Motorsports, and DGR Crosley

-In 2017 he competed in five races with Venturini with a best finish of fourth at Chicagoland.
+In 2017, Gragson competed in five races with Venturini with a best finish of fourth at Chicagoland.

-In 2018 he made two starts for DGR Crosley in the No. 54 Toyota Camry at Daytona finishing seventh and Pocono where he scored the pole, dominated much of the early going, and finished tenth.
+In 2018, Gragson made two starts for DGR Crosley in the No. 54 Toyota Camry at Daytona finishing seventh and Pocono where he scored the pole, dominated much of the early going, and finished tenth.

 2024: Rette Jones Racing

 On April 30, 2024, it was announced that Gragson would return to ARCA and drive the No. 30 car for Rette Jones Racing in the race at Watkins Glen International in addition to running part-time for the team in their new Xfinity Series car.